WasifGull/opnsense-ad-home-lab/README.md

 # OPNsense + Active Directory Home Lab

-A virtualized home lab simulating a small office network: an **OPNsense firewall**, a **Windows Server 2022 Active Directory domain controller**, and a **Windows 10/11 client** joined to the domain — all running in VirtualBox.
+A virtualized home lab simulating a small office network: an **OPNsense firewall**, a **Windows Server 2022 Active Directory domain controller**, and a **Windows Server client** joined to the domain — all running in VirtualBox.

 Built as part of my hands-on networking practice while pursuing my Master's in Computer Engineering for IoT Systems at Hochschule Nordhausen.

-> 🚧 **Status:** Work in progress.
-This README will be updated with full configuration steps, screenshots, and test results as the lab is completed.
+## What this lab demonstrates

-## Goal
+- Designing a segmented network with a dedicated firewall between the simulated WAN and an internal LAN

-Design and configure a virtual office network where:
+- Building an Active Directory forest from scratch and creating a new domain (`crop.local`)

-- A dedicated **firewall (OPNsense)** controls all traffic between the simulated internet (WAN) and the internal LAN.
+- Configuring authoritative DNS for the internal domain
-- An internal **Active Directory domain** (`corp.local`) provides centralized authentication, DNS, and DHCP services.
+- Configuring DHCP with scope options that push the correct gateway and DNS to clients
-- A **domain-joined client workstation** can log in with domain credentials and access internal resources.
+- Joining a Windows machine to the domain and authenticating as a domain user
-- Firewall rules enforce that the LAN can reach the internet, but the internet cannot initiate connections into the LAN.
+- Diagnosing and resolving DNS/firewall issues that prevent domain join

 ## Topology